 While steps can be taken to reduce the bluing effects of argyria, no known remedies exist to completely eliminate it.
 Some have reported success reducing the blue tint by taking selenium and vitamins A, E, and C. These vitamins and minerals reduce the size of the silver compounds in the skin so they no longer absorb light, but they do not appear to remove the seed particles lodged in the skin.

 Reduce Your Risk of Argyria

 The simplest way to reduce, if not eliminate, your risk of argyria is to avoid low quality colloidal silver and only consume a high quality supplement, particularly one that contains very small silver compounds in the range of 0.0008 – 0.005 microns; or silver particles more than a 1000 times smaller than a blood cell.
 What does all that mean?
 It means you should avoid the low-tech home brew kits as they produce unstable solutions with silver particles that are too large.
-In my opinion, only colloidal silver produced using high voltage alternating current technology, like Silver Fuzion®, is acceptable.
+In my opinion, only colloidal silver produced using high voltage alternating current technology.

 Not All Colloidal Silver is Created Equal